 Staff recommended and the developer agreed to relocate the existing bus shelter to the north from its existing location at the Mobil Station to the subject property, providing a safer and more convenient location for transit use.
-Federal Highway, a transit corridor well served by Broward County Transit, Miami -Dade Transit and the City shuttle should encourage use of mass transportation by residents, employees and visitors to the site.
+The exact location of the shelter will be subject to approval by Broward County Transit Authority.
+Federal Highway, well served by Broward County Transit, Miami -Dade Transit and the City shuttle should encourage use of mass transportation by residents, employees and visitors to the site.

-The developer will be required to install the new shelter and provide a 6 foot x 20 feet easement.
+The developer will be required to install the new shelter and provide a 6 feet x 20 feet easement.